rodmhgl/twilio_apps/README.md

 For the Deep Thoughts hotline, an IVR allows the caller to choose between different Deep Thoughts.
 The endpoint responds with a `<Gather>` verb that tells Twilio to wait for the caller to press a digit.
 Once the user presses a digit, Twilio triggers the webhook to the app's endpoint again, which responds with a `<Play>` verb that tells Twilio to play the chosen audio file.

+Dropbox is used for storage of the audio files.
+This is problematic for a few reasons and will likely be replaced by an Azure Storage Account at some point.
+The main issue is that Dropbox doesn't provide a way (that I know of) to get a permanent direct link to the audio file.
+While we could likely work some API magic to retrieve links on-demand and keep our Azure footprint small, it's probably best to just move to a more appropriate storage solution.

 ### The CI/CD

 #### Infrastructure as Code